 It’s a little like being a superhero.
 In fact, it’s a lot like that.

 Being worried, confused or scared during difficult times is normal.
 It’s how we choose to react to those feelings that’s important.

-Well-child visits aren’t only safe but ensure kids get the vaccines, screenings and developmental checkups that are critical to health.
+Well-child visits ensure kids get the vaccines and checkups that are critical to health.

 Top 12 things to remember about flu and the flu vaccine.